 - Install a time clock to preset and minimize heating hours.

 - Keep your spa or pool covered when not in use.
-Well-fitted pool and spa covers help prevent heat loss and could save you up to $20 per year.
+Well-fitted pool and spa covers help prevent heat loss and can lead to savings.

 - Consider purchasing a solar pool cover.
 It uses the sun to heat the water’s surface.